 Watch the Video

-We’ve been doing this for over 6 months now and it’s been a game changer!
+Update: We’ve been doing this for over 4 years now and it’s been a game-changer!
 As in NO SMELL whatsoever when Eric goes to dump the tanks.
 It’s like magic.
 Even our tank gauges read more accurately.

 This is one product we recommend every RV’er have on hand.
-I hope you found this post helpful and would love to hear your results if you use, or decide to switch to Happy Camper.
+I hope you found this post helpful and would love to hear your results if you use, or decide to switch to Happy Camper tank treatment.
 Our only regret is that we didn’t use it sooner.

 Do you have any RV tank treatment tips or products you recommend?
 We’d love to hear about them in the comments below!